-Continuing professional development (CPD) is the means by which dental practitioners maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.
+Continuing professional development (CPD) is how dental practitioners maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.

-Dental practitioners are required to meet the Board’s Registration standard: continuing professional development (the standard), which is in effect since 1 December 2015 (see below).
+Dental practitioners are required to meet the Board’s Continuing professional development registration standard, in effect since 1 December 2015 (see below).

 The standard applies to all dentists, dental specialists, dental hygienists, dental therapists, oral health therapists and dental prosthetists, except those who hold one of the following types of registration:

-The Guidelines: continuing professional development provide information on how to meet the standard (see below).
+The Guidelines on continuing professional development provide information on how to meet the standard (see below).

 Dental practitioners are required to complete a minimum of 60 hours of CPD activities over a three-year CPD cycle.